woupiestek/rlox/log.md

 Why jump a distance, if we know the absolute coordinates of the code?
 I guess the relative numbers are just smaller.

+This is giving me a lot of trouble now.

+### same size instructions

+Rlox would probably work with all instruction 24 bits. with 32 bits, it could be a register machine.

 ## 2023-05-28

 Shoulder pain is slowing me down, but I am making much progress now.